zalando/gulp-check-unused-css/README.md

 Check if all your defined CSS classes are used in your HTML files and vice versa.

+## Deprecation warning

+I didn’t expect this plugin to be considered useful by this many people.
+To make it useful to even more I made it more extensible.
+Since this meant a breaking API change anyways, this plugin is now deprecated (i.e. I won’t actively develop it further).
+Please consider switching to [symdiff](https://symdiff.github.io), the new and better gulp-check-unused-css, for your next project.

 ## WAT?

 Consider this picture: